A Business benefit can is an outcome of an action or decision that contributes to meeting business objectives.

 Note also that by these definitions, an action may have both cost and benefit outcomes.
 And, recognizing both kinds of results this way lets the analyst treat the act as a business investment.
 For instance, spending on a marketing program (the action) could have these outcomes:

 - Cost: Spending expense is a business cost because it works against meeting profit objectives.

 - Benefit: The program will increase sales revenues.
-This result is a business benefit because it contributes towards meeting sales objectives.
+This result is a business benefit because it contributes to meeting sales objectives.

 In business, reaching objectives has value.
 Action for its own sake does not necessarily have value.
 In other words, actions and outcomes in the business setting have business value only when they contribute towards meeting business objectives.
 And, when contributions have financial value, they can be analyzed with investment metrics such as return on investment (ROI) or payback period.

 Consequently, the search for business benefits and their values begins by understanding which objectives the action addresses.
-In fact, specific business objectives should be in view for every proposed:
+Specific business objectives should be in view for every proposed: